sambanova/generative_data_prep/README.md

 ```

 ### Output
 The `output_path` will contain all the tokenized HDF5 split files, and a directory called `tokenizer`.
 The directory path that is passed in as the `output_path` flag is where the final dataset is saved that can be used as input data to upload and run training.
-The `tokenizer` directory will be transfered to any output checkpoints that are saved by Sambastudio so the tokenizer can be used for inference.
+The `tokenizer` directory will be transferred to any output checkpoints that are saved by Sambastudio so the tokenizer can be used for inference.
 If you include the `keep_split_jsonls` flag, then the `output_path` will additionally contain a `splits` directory that saves the jsonl versions of the HDF5 files, meaning that splits/train_1_of_X.jsonl is the jsonl text version of train_1_of_X.hdf5.

 The output HDF5 files each contain two datasets:
 - \"input_ids\": sequences of tokens ids